The Aristocrats (film): Friars Club roast footage

 The film includes footage of Gottfried's telling of the joke at a Comedy Central/New York Friars' Club roast of Hugh Hefner which had been almost entirely censored when aired on television.
 Taped not long after the September 11 attacks, the incident occurred at a time when, according to one of the commentators in the Aristocrats film, entertainers were uncertain how much comedy was allowed in the aftermath of the attacks.
 Gottfried followed Rob Schneider, who had received mixed results with his stand-up comedy performance in Hefner's honor.
 Gottfried began his performance with a joke in which he claimed to have to catch a late flight out of town but was worried because his flight "had a connection at the Empire State Building."
 The joke, a reference to 9/11, was poorly received by the audience, who showered Gottfried with boos and cries of "too soon."
 In response, Gottfried told an obscenity-filled rendition of the Aristocrats joke.
 According to the film, the telling was as much a cathartic experience for the audience as it was a shocking one, regardless of whether viewers were familiar with the joke or not.
 During his performance, Gottfried told the audience "They might have to clean this up for TV."

+Release

+The film first played at the 2005 Sundance Film Festival before entering a limited release on July 29th of the same year.
+The Film brought in $6.37 million domestically, and $6.8 million worldwide.